mettafive/applied-spiral-dynamics/Conversation Starter.md

 # How to use

+1) Download or Copy the content of this file
-1) Drag in to any LLM chat (like Claude or ChatGPT)
+2) Drag in to any LLM chat (like Claude or ChatGPT)
-2) Learn about Modern Spiral Dynamics
+3) Learn about Modern Spiral Dynamics

 # Modern Spiral Dynamics: Comprehensive Research Transmission